axelson/dep_viz/README.md

         recompile should be two separate colors
 - [x] Hide node-centric force layout for now
 - [ ] Allow choosing a preset xref_graph.dot to be shown via dropdown
-- [ ] Show which compile-links cause the most files to be compiled
 - [x] Create a glossary
 - [ ] Create a "score" for the repository or the file
   - Based on the number of files that cause the top files to get recompiled
 - [ ] Force layout charge should be set based on the number of nodes
 - [x] Use a tab layout to switch between "All files" and "Top stats"
+- [x] Change the stroke width when hovering

 Done:
 - [x] Show a list of files on the left